jerrinot/rohypnol/README.md

 # Rohypnol
 Feed your junit tests with rohypnole and reveal race conditions!

-The idea is to use Java-agent to instrument bytecode to insert randomized pauses into your code.
+The idea is to use a Java-agent to insert randomized pauses into your code.
 This should reveal race-conditions.

 ## Usage:
 Start your JVM with `-javaagent:<path>/rohypnol-1.0-SNAPSHOT-allinone.jar`